The WOW! Signal, Part 2: Math Suggests Origin from Unknown Source, Moving Towards Earth

 Image NASA: example of atmospheric entry, showing the Mars Exploration Rover aeroshell (MER).

 For a better understanding, I added the illustration of the Mars Exploration Rover’s entry into the Mars atmosphere.
-NASA did choose this shape for it’s perfect aerodynamic properties.
-NASA and who else?
+NASA did choose this shape for its aerodynamic properties.
+It is possible that the Wow! signal originated from a UFO about to enter Earth’s atmosphere, as much as any other interpretation.

-In conclusion, the Wow! signal appears to have originated from an unknown type of moving object that was en route to Earth at a speed of 10.5 km/s, as indicated by observations and these calculations.
+In conclusion, the Wow! signal appears to have originated from an unknown type of moving source that was en route to Earth at a speed of 10.5 km/s, as indicated by observations and these calculations.

-Investigations of the Wow! signal to date have not explained the significant Doppler shift of the signal.
-The Doppler blueshift lessens the possibility of the signal having originated in a “hydrogen cloud.”
+Investigations of the Wow! signal to date have not accounted for or mentioned the Doppler blueshift of the signal.

 Doppler Shift Calculations for Wow! signal (1977), Page 1